-According to most people’s perceptions, these objects are nothing but unwanted garbage that can be found floating in the oceanic waters.
-However, these two objects are important constituents of the maritime salvaging law.
+According to most people’s perceptions, these objects are nothing but unwanted garbage that can be found floating in oceanic waters.
+However, these two objects are essential constituents of the maritime salvaging law.

 Nautical Terms’ Classification

 Flotsam” and “jetsam” are commonly used in Admiralty law to signify objects linked with shipwrecks or maritime salvage operations.